Skip to contents

 Conclusion

-All functions in safeHavens work to identify areas where populations have the potential to maximize the coverage of neutral and allelic (genetic) diversity across the species.
-Large scale restoration requires the availability of seed sources as the need, and funding opportunities arise to use them.
-Developping germplasm materials from populations that seem adapted to future climate conditions is essential for future opportunities.
-While this function does not in any way seek to identify the best available seed source for a restoration, ala SST or COSST, it does seek to ensure that the best available option can be timely applied as the occasion arises.
+All functions in safeHavens work to identify areas where populations have the potential to maximise the coverage of neutral and allelic (genetic) diversity across the species.
+Large-scale restoration requires the availability of seed sources and funding opportunities to use them.
+Developing germplasm materials from populations that seem adapted to future climate conditions is essential for future opportunities.
+While this function does not in any way seek to identify the best available seed source for a restoration, ala SST, it does seek to ensure that the best available option can be applied in a timely manner as the occasion arises.

-This is of particular importance for areas that are not able to plan restorations and develop their own seed sources using point-based analyses.
+This is particularly important for areas that cannot plan restorations or develop their own seed sources using point-based analyses.